 A wide range of private and public organisations initiate and help fund the development of standards.
 In many cases these are industry bodies or government departments.

-Read Why Sponsor?
+Read Why Commission?
 The benefits of funding standards [PDF 2.9 MB]

 The content in a standard is developed by independent expert committees.
 Committees are made up of volunteers nominated by organisations (public and private) that have an interest in the subject covered by the standard.